Master of Public Administration Accreditation

 Cost of attendance:

-Students will want to check the Student Services website for the most up-to-date information on current tuition and fees.
-In-state students attending full-time (9 units per semester) can complete the two-year MPA degree for $19,216.
-The cost for full-time out-of-state students is $33,468.
+Students will want to check the University Bursar's website for the most up-to-date information on current tuition and fees.
+In-state students attending full-time (9 units per semester) can complete the two-year MPA degree for $19,448.
+The cost for full-time out-of-state students is $33,704.
 The online MPA program is subject to different pricing and those rates can be found here.
 Please note that this figure does not include additional fees, books, supplies, or cost of living expenses.

-You can find information on scholarships and financial aid at: http://starter.sdsu.edu/fao/.
-In 2019-20 80% of full-time and 44% of part-time students received financial aid.
+SDSU offers several financial aid opportunities.
 While we typically do not have funding for incoming students, some scholarships and teaching assistantships are offered by the School of Public Affairs to students who are already enrolled in our graduate programs.
-Six of our current MPA students serve as graduate assistants.
+Two of our current MPA students serve as graduate assistants.
 Current students receive e-mails about these opportunities and the application processes on a regular basis.

 (online, main campus, site-specific)